LukasForst/DSS/handins/11/README.md

 * Each voters individual vote has to be kept secret.
 * Anonymized data collection of demographical and statistical data can be performed.

+## Solution
+- The following security policies aim to protect and specify the voting system for the _Danmarksdebatten_ web.